Takeru Segawa

-Takeru Segawa (世川 武尊, Segawa Takeru), known mononymously as Takeru, is a Japanese kickboxer currently competing in the flyweight division of ONE Championship.
-He is the former K-1 Super Featherweight champion, K-1 Featherweight champion and K-1 Super Bantamweight champion.
+Takeru Segawa (世川 武尊, Segawa Takeru), known mononymously as Takeru, is a former Japanese kickboxer.
+He is the former ONE Interim Flyweight Kickboxing World Champion, K-1 Super Featherweight champion, K-1 Featherweight champion and K-1 Super Bantamweight champion.
 He is the only three weight champion in K-1 history.
 Takeru is considered by many to be a generational talent and one of the greatest kickboxers in the modern history of the sport, alongside his compatriot Tenshin Nasukawa.
-He is currently ranked #2 in the ONE Flyweight Kickboxing rankings.

 A professional competitor since 2008, Segawa became the K-1 Super Bantamweight champion when he defeated Taiga Kawabe in the finals of the 2015 K-1 Super Bantamweight Grand Prix, on April 19, 2015.
 He became the K-1 Featherweight champion when he defeated Kaito Ozawa in the finals of the 2016 K-1 Featherweight Grand Prix, on November 3, 2016, thus becoming the first two-weight champion in K-1 history.
 He further became the K-1 Super Featherweight champion after defeating Kosuke Komiyama in the finals of the 2018 K-1 Super Featherweight Grand Prix, on March 21, 2018, thus becoming the first and only three weight champion in K-1 history.

 Segawa was ranked as a top ten pound for pound kickboxer by Combat Press from June 2015 until October 2022, when he took an extended break to heal a number of injuries, and was ranked as the best pound for pound kickboxer from June 2019 until July 2022.
 Combat Press ranked him as the best flyweight and later the best bantamweight in their divisional rankings as well.

+Segawa most recently competed in ONE Championship, and is one of only two men to have knocked out Rodtang Jitmuangnon.